 Left 4 Dead 2 is a beloved co-op, gory, and violent first-person zombie shooter.
 Since its debut, it has been a top 10 co-op game, even though there’s currently no more support from Valve.

-First, there’s the AI Director 2.0.
-It’s a system that generates procedural changes (map layout, enemy spawn, enemy behavior, items, sounds, effects, etc.) to give you a consistent challenge
+You play as part of a 4-player team across five campaigns.
+The story features the “AI Director 2.0” procedurally generates changes (map layout, enemy spawn, enemy behavior, items, sounds, effects, etc.) to give you a consistent challenge

 Lastly, the arsenal includes melee weapons, firearms, and grenades.
 Each gun feels heavy on your hand and packs a punch.
 Even without character progression, the level, enemy, and weapon design are enough to deliver a fast-paced shooter experience.